-OF SPECIFICATIONS, are you

-familiar with the U. S. Government Specifications SS-C-181b for masonry cements?
-The Type I specification is not so difficult to meet; but the Type II specification-which covers masonry for general use- is the most demanding on record.
+of specifications, are you familiar with the U. S. Government Specifications SS-C-181b for masonry cements?
+The Type I specification is not so difficult to meet; but the Type II specification is not so difficult to meet; but the Type II specification is not so difficult to meet; but the Type II specification which covers masonry for general use-is the cation-which covers masonry for general use- is the most demanding on record.
 The best recommendation we can offer for Hawkeye